FilipStenbeck/note-app/README.md

 -   React (and create-react-app)
 -   Apollo
--   Material-Ui
+-   Material-UI
 -   Express

 ## How to use

-Install it and run in dev mode:
+Install and run in the app in development mode:

 ```sh
 yarn